-As a fan of jiu jitsu first and foremost, I’ve always been confused by the idolization so many have for either facet of this sport.
+As a fan of jiu-jitsu first and foremost, I’ve always been confused by the idolization so many have for either facet of this sport.
 In my head, there is no reason why the two cannot co-exist without blindly disregarding one another.
-Both seem to have valid pros and cons from an entertainment aspect, and self defence standpoint (that old chestnut).
+Both seem to have valid pros and cons from both an entertainment and self-defense standpoint (that old chestnut).

-As a spectacle, submissions are the most fun thing to watch in a match, that goal to which every competitor should thrive for.
-On the other hand take points out of the equation and the matches become less of a “fight” and more of a game, where the seasoned veteran may accept to have his guard passed instead of fighting against the scoreboard and expose himself to openings (classic example being Rafa Mendes vs Cobrinha at the 2012 Pan Ams, and classic example of the oposite in Andre Galvao vs Ryron Gracie at Metamoris I).
+As a spectacle, submissions are the most craved part of a match, that goal for which every competitor should thrive for.
+On the other hand take points out of the equation and the matches become less of a “fight” and more of a game, where the seasoned veteran may accept to have his guard passed instead of fighting against the scoreboard, while exposing himself (classic example being Rafa Mendes vs Cobrinha at the 2012 Pan Ams, and classic example of the opposite in Andre Galvao vs Ryron Gracie at Metamoris I).

-But simplistic reasoning aside, let’s take a look at what the data tells us.
-First we assessed the different types of competitions available in the jiu jitsu stratosphere.
-BJJ is wide and varied sport, with many variants in rules, time-limits, submission types, and even athlete admission.
-The later being a particularly defining subject, as there are big differences between picking athletes to compete in a certain set of rules while using one’s match-making skills to have the best group possible, and having all types of athletes of all levels and styles in an open style format.
+But simplistic reasoning aside, let us take a look at what the data says.
+First, we assessed the different types of competitions available in the jiu-jitsu stratosphere.
+BJJ is a wide and varied sport, with many variants in rules, time-limits, submission types, and even athlete admission.
+The latter being a particularly defining subject, as there are big differences between picking athletes to compete in a certain set of rules while using one’s match-making skills to have the best group possible, and having all types of athletes of all levels and styles in an open style format.

-With this in mind we divided the subject in two types.
+With this in mind, we divided the subject into two types.
 The two types being: Invitational Style Tournament and Superfight Events.

 We gathered the tournament matches of the past 3 years from EBI* (no gi sub-only), Copa Podio (gi with points), Desafio UK (gi with points) ADCC (no gi with points).